setlog/trivrost/docs/security.md

 openssl base64 -in /tmp/sign.sha256 -out config.json.signature
 ```

-To sign the deployment-config and bundle info files, you can also use the [signer script](../scripts/signer).
+To sign the deployment-config and bundle info files, you can use the signer utility at `out/signer`.
+(Build with `make tools`)